Offices fully open to the public starting March 21, 2022

 For more information, see the statewide website: COVID-19/Coronavirus in our state.

 Thank you for your patience and understanding as we work together to protect the health and well-being of all Washingtonians.

-The exhibits at the Padilla Bay National Estuarine Research Reserve are closed to the public until further notice.
+The interpretive center, exhibits, and trails at the Padilla Bay National Estuarine Research Reserve are open.

 Ecology Youth Corps jobs

 The summer litter crews for teens 14-17 are now accepting applications for summer 2022.

 We continuously update our listings with current information related to comment periods and events.
 We will continue to host a majority of events online.